mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

                 }
             }
             ```
+        * Solidity does not have null values
             * not assigning a value to a state variable = assigning its default value based on the type
             * example
                 * `address` -> `0x0000000000000000000000000000000000000000`
                 * enums -> assigned the first value (index 0)